marsop/functional_csharp/Do-use-readonly-interfaces.md

 ## Rationale

-Allowing external callers to change the state of the class is an anti-pattern because it breaks the encapsulation and should be avoided.
+Allowing external callers to change the state of the class where the collection is stored is an anti-pattern because it breaks the encapsulation.
+Strive to provide functions that do not modify the collections, but instead create copies of them.
+Use mutable collections sparingly.

 ## Don't